br-automation-com/EmbGcov-Demo/README.md

 ## Usage Demo project
 1. Compile and run the project so that the tests are completed ( Make sure that the all tests are preformed )
 	- The data should now be created.

-2. Edit the 'CreateSomeReports.bat' with the correct path for your system.
-    - Run the 'CreateSomeReports.bat'
-    - Now a HTML page is created with the coverage report.
+2. Run the 'CreateReport.py'.
+This will search for the .gcda files and creates a coverage report.

 	![SampleCodeCoverage](Doc/SampleCoverage.jpg)
 	![SampleCodeCoverageFromFunction](Doc/SampleCoverageFunction.jpg)